robinovitch61/color-controversy/README.md

 Note that `docker-compose` will pick up the values in the `.env` file when running commands from the same directory as the `.env` file (root of cloned repo).

+Additionally, to actually get a real cert from letsencrypt, make sure the non-staging `ACME_CA_URI` is uncommented in `docker-compose-prod.yml`.
+The rate limits are real here so only do this if you're sure it all works - retries are limited.

 In order to get docker-compose to reload things on reboot, I created `docker-compose-color.service`.
 Enabling it required a one time setup:

 ```sh